 Then you simply get in touch with O2 and give it your new code.

 Don't want to keep your number - it's even easier!
 Simply get in contact with your new provider and tell them you want a new number and tell your old network your ending your contract.

 This can also be done via a text to switch service.
 Simply text STAC to 75075.

 What SIM card size do I need?

 What factors should I consider?
-Data, calls, texts and more:

 What contract length should I get?

-How much phone data do I need?
+How much data, texts and calls do I need?